o3de/o3de.org/content/docs/user-guide/networking/multiplayer/code_separation.md

 The splitting functionality produces multiple build types:
 * GameLauncher is a client only launcher
 * ServerLauncher is a server only launcher suitable for Dedicated Servers
-* UnifiedLauncher provides both and is suitable for Client Hosted Servers
+* UnifiedLauncher provides both and is suitable for Client Hosted Servers which are clients that can simultaneously host and participate in a multiplayer session

 This functionality is implemented through a variety of build mechanisms and it's important to understand these mechanisms in any Gem or project using the Multiplayer Gem.